Adrianjewell91/study_progress/README.md

 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

 ## 11/2
-1. Today begins my investigation into classification of pitches and ways to detect patterns from them.
+1. Today begins my investigation into classification of pitches and ways to detect patterns from sets of them.
+The first task to generate random sets of intervals and extract out the intervals that exist.

 ## 11/1